Graphs

 List of graphs

-You can apply various filters or select favorites, allowing you to focus on graphs with specific criteria.
+Various filters or favorites can be applied to focus on graphs matching specific criteria.

 Has recent data filter